 - However, you have to spend around $1000 if you like to get an effective ultrabook from a trusted manufacturer.

 - Some manufacturers are coming up with affordable ultrabook solution.
 ASUS is an example for this.

 - By spending around $100 more than a basic laptop, you can get a good-to-go ultrabook from ASUS.
 But, if you are looking for one of the best ultrabooks, you need to spend more than $1000.

 Other Differences Between Laptop and Ultrabook

 - Ultrabooks use smaller-size keyboards in comparison.
 Also, you can see backlit keyboards on most devices.

-- Some ultrabooks give extra space for trackpad, to be used with gestures.
+- Some ultrabooks give extra space for the trackpad, to be used with gestures.

 - Ultrabooks ship with Windows 10, and not macOS, Ubuntu or Linux.

-So, we have compared the different in ultrabook vs laptop duo.
+So, we have compared the differences in ultrabook vs laptop duo.
 In the end, ultrabooks are much more comfortable and user-friendly than common laptops.
 Of course, there is the difference in terms of performance and intended purposes.
 For instance, you cannot use an ultrabook as a portable workstation.
 Also, in comparison, the best ultrabooks will take a lot of money from your wallets.
 Despite all these, if you can bear the price and need features of portability, ultrabooks are better than traditional laptops.